 WHY do we do this?

 According to the Washington D.C.
 Economic Partnership Profile, the Ward 8 region of Washington, D.C. has the most school-aged children, low-income families, and teen-aged mothers in the Nation’s Capital.
 We also have the least grocery stores, business franchises, and job opportunities city-wide.
 An influx of charter schools and employment training programs have taken over the neighborhood.
 However, there has been no measurable or sustaining change.
-Students are dropping out of school before they reach the ninth grade.
-Their families are suffering from debilitating impacts of adverse childhood experiences.
-These traumas include severe mental health challenges, school push-out practices, long-term unemployment, displacement, and increased susceptibility to criminal activities.
+Students are being pushed out of school before they reach the ninth grade.
+Their families are suffering from debilitating impacts of inter-generational adverse childhood experiences.
+These traumas include (but are not limited to): severe mental health challenges, school push-out practices, long-term unemployment, displacement, and increased susceptibility to criminal activities.

 HOW do we do this?